-Attendance at (inter)national conferences is critical to scientific development and among the most formative elements of graduate training.
-This in mind, the Department has committed \$50,000 per year to support increased travel among graduate students.
+Attendance at (inter)national conferences is critical to scientific development and is among the most formative elements of graduate training.
 As of Fall 2021, all matriculating students in good academic standing will attend at least two conferences, with the opportunity to request funding for up to four conferences throughout their academic career.
 This high-impact initiative has the potential to transform BCBP graduate education.

 In the summer between Years 1 and 2, all new students will attend one conference of broad scientific interest together.
 To help maximize the experience, a faculty mentor will accompany the group.
 Attendance, travel, and lodging will be paid in full by the Department.
-Students are not required to present at the meeting but will be required to present a 10-minute conference highlights talk at Thursday Seminar.
+Students are not required to present at the meeting but will be required to present a 10-minute conference highlights talk at the Thursday Seminar.
 Eligibility: Must be in good academic standing; must attend at least 75% of the BCBP seminar series in Year 1.

 In the summer between Years 2 and 3, all students will attend a conference of their choosing.
-Attendance, travel, and lodging will be paid by a 50/50 Department/Advisor match.
+A 50/50 Department/Advisor match will pay for attendance, travel, and lodging.
 Students are required to present (poster or oral) at the conference.
-In preparation, students must present a practice talk at Thursday Seminar; after the conference, students must present a 10-minute conference highlights talk at Thursday Seminar.
+In preparation, students must present a practice talk at Thursday Seminar; after the conference, students must present a 10-minute conference highlights talk at the Thursday Seminar.
 Eligibility: Must be in good academic standing; must attend at least 75% of the BCBP seminar series in Years 1 and 2.
-[Ineligible students will still be required to attend a conference, at full cost to the Advisor.]
+[Ineligible students will still be required to attend a conference at full cost to the Advisor.]

 Post-candidacy students (Years 3-6, inclusive) may request non-competitive funds to attend a national conference.
-Attendance, travel, and lodging will be paid by a 50/50 Department/Advisor match.
+A 50/50 Department/Advisor match will pay for attendance, travel, and lodging.
 Students are required to present (poster or oral) at the conference.
-In preparation, students must present a practice talk at Thursday Seminar; after the conference, students must present a 10-minute conference highlights talk at Thursday Seminar.
-Eligibility: Must be in good academic standing; must be in Year 3, 4, 5, or 6; must attend at least 50% of the BCBP seminar series in the request year.
-Only one award per student; the department may limit the number of awards per group per year based on funding availability.
+In preparation, students must present a practice talk at the Thursday Seminar; after the conference, students must present a 10-minute conference highlights talk at the Thursday Seminar.
+Eligibility: Must be in good academic standing; must be in Year 3, 4, 5, or 6; must attend at least 50% of the BCBP seminar series in the requested year.
+Only one award per student; the Department may limit the number of awards per group per year based on funding availability.

 Post-candidacy students (Years 3-6, inclusive) may apply for one of two competitive named awards to attend a national or international conference.
-Attendance, travel, and lodging will be paid in full by the Department (up to \$4,000).
+Attendance, travel, and lodging will be paid for in full by the Department (up to \$4,000).
 Students are required to present (poster or oral) at the conference.
-In preparation, students must present a practice talk at Thursday Seminar; after the conference, students must present a 10-minute conference highlights talk at Thursday Seminar.
+In preparation, students must present a practice talk at the Thursday Seminar; after the meeting, students must present a 10-minute conference highlights talk at the Thursday Seminar.
 The named awards include the John Mack Prescott (winner selected by Department) and the James C. Hu Travel Award (winner selected by BGA).

 Eligibility: Must be in good academic standing; must be in Year 3, 4, 5, or 6; must attend at least 50% of the BCBP seminar series in the application year.
 Only one award per student.